TNSDL: Compiling

 TNSDL is not directly compiled to machine code.
-Instead, TNSDL programs are translated to C language source code.
+Instead, TNSDL programs are translated to C language source code as an intermediate representation.
 The responsibility of TNSDL is to allow message handling, state machine definitions, synchronizing parallel execution, "data warming" etc. easily and safely coded.
 The task of processor-specific code generation and low-level optimization is delegated to the C compiler used.

 After translating TNSDL to C, any standard-compliant C compiler, linker, coverage measurement and profiling tool can be used.
 To make source-level debugging possible TNSDL puts line number references to the generated C code.

 TNSDL code can call routines implemented in other languages, if objects or libraries are present for them.
 Even C language macros can be used, if C header files are present.
 External declarations must be made available to the TNSDL translator.

 The TNSDL translator is a proprietary tool.
 A source code (reachability) analyser has also been developed specifically for TNSDL.